 Building a brand looks like this …

-With a bit of time and focus on developing a brand that speaks to your clients, you could instead have yourself, and your business in this position…
+With a bit of time and focus on developing a brand that speaks to your clients, you would understand the importance of branding to a business and instead have yourself and your business in this position…

 - Developing a pipeline and flow of leads that are attracted to your brand, not just to you.

-- Making the time to plan and foresee the kind of work you’d like and sending out the right kind of messages to attract them.
-Allowing for flow days where you are crafting, shaping and growing your own brand.
+- Making the time to plan and foresee the kind of work you’d like and sending out the right type of messages to attract them.
+Allowing for flow days where you are crafting, shaping and growing your brand.